 ecDNA can be found by using fluorescent probes and visualizing it as physically separate from the chromosomes in a cell, and researchers have been aware of its presence in certain cancer cells for years.
 It is hard to detect using the most common whole genome sequencing methods, however, which involve cutting the DNA into small fragments, sequencing them, then reassembling them using a reference sequence.
 This makes it very difficult to tell whether a particular sequence was integrated in a chromosome or exists as a separate structure.
 As a result, characterizing ecDNA and assessing its potential contributions to cancer has been very challenging.

-In a paper published in Nature Genetics, a team led by JAX . and JAX , working with Vineet Bafna, Ph.D., and Paul Mischel, M.D., at the University of California at San Diego as well as collaborators at other institutions, has used computational methods to survey ecDNA in tumor genome sequence data sourced from The Cancer Genome Atlas and The Pan-Cancer Analysis of Whole Genomes.
+In a paper published in Nature Genetics, a team led by JAX Professor Roel Verhaak, Ph.D. and JAX Senior Research Scientist Hoon Kim, Ph.D., working with Vineet Bafna, Ph.D., and Paul Mischel, M.D., at the University of California at San Diego as well as collaborators at other institutions, has used computational methods to survey ecDNA in tumor genome sequence data sourced from The Cancer Genome Atlas and The Pan-Cancer Analysis of Whole Genomes.

 The team used three identifying properties of ecDNA segments—they are circular, highly amplified, and lack centromeres—to detect and characterize large, circular ecDNA structures from cancer patients in a total of 3,212 tumor and 1,810 normal samples.
 While it was previously thought that ecDNA was present in fewer than 1% of tumors, the approach used by the JAX-led team discovered ecDNA in 14.3% of the tumor samples in the cohort, representing 25 of 29 cancer types analyzed, revealing that ecDNA is in fact a common feature of cancer.
 Of note, the matched blood and normal tissue samples were nearly free of the type of ecDNA structures found in the tumors.